OpenCSGs/llm-finetune/README.md

 # LLM - Finetune

 The framework of training large language models，support lora, full parameters fine tune etc, define yaml to start training/fine tune of your defined models, data and methods.
-Easy define and easy start. 大模型训练框架，支持lora、全参数微调等，通过定义yaml文件指定基础模型、数据集和训练参数，轻松开启您的大模型训练和微调工作。欢迎关注反馈和Star⭐️
+Easy define and easy start.
+A large-scale model training framework that supports tasks such as LoRA and full-parameter fine-tuning.
+Easily initiate your large model training and fine-tuning work by defining a YAML file specifying the base model, dataset, and training parameters.
+Feedback and stars⭐️ are welcome!

 <img src="./docs/llm-finetune.png" alt="image" width=600 height="auto">